 Jorge has worked as a dramaturge with Goro Tronsmo, Muscle Temple, (2012-2015), Daniel Kok (Cheerleader of Europe, 2014 and The Gay Romeo, 2011) and Keith Lim (re: self, 2011).
 He was the choreographic collaborator for Mathilde Monnier in Surrogated Cities, an opera by Heiner Goebbels, at the Ruhr Triennale 2014.

 As a performer and dancer, Jorge worked and toured for choreographers as Anna Pehrsson, Litó Walkey, Rebecka Stillman, Elisabete Finger, Dinis Machado, DD Dorvillier, Daniel Kok, Isabelle Schad, Né Barros among others.

-He has collaborated with various institutions at national level (Balleteatro, Asas de Palco, MARTE, Casa da Música) and international (HZT and Tanzfabrik Berlin) by giving workshops and mentoring performing arts students.
+He has been collaborating with various institutions at Portugal (Balleteatro, Asas de Palco, MARTE, Casa da Música) and internationally (HZT and Tanzfabrik Berlin) by giving workshops and mentoring performing arts students.